PQbros/halligalli-cmd-line-version/README.md

 $ python main.py
 ```

-# This version is only the testing version
+# This version is just the testing version
 > [The full version with both frond end and back end.](https://github.com/PQbros/halligalli)